thrutheframe/Tiki3/README.md

 Q: How accurate is the CFD simulation on your fan duct?
 Did u consider turbulance of of the 5015?
 Did u take into account of hotend movement? etc etc.

-A:My basic CFD simulation of the particles movement (air) is to provide a validation that the air is directed under the nozzle when designing the fan duct.
+A: My basic CFD simulation of the particles movement (air) is to provide a validation that the air is directed under the nozzle when designing the fan duct.
 There are many other parameters that I would not know. tbh, it's a fanduct for 3D printer, not a cooling system of a nuclear plant... so take a chill pill and dun go karen/ken on me.

 Q: Why do you add a heat sink to your motor? it is counter-productive as it add weight?